Charge Transfer and $dd$ excitations in AgF$_{2}$: Discussion

-For AgF$_2$, we found that DFT parameters of Table~\ref{DFT_par_table} give a first Ansatz for the position of RIXS structures including the DFT value for the CT parameter, $\Delta_{DFT}=1.29$ eV, however it underestimates the energy of the $d-d$-transitions.
-This can be corrected by increasing the $T_{pd}$ matrix elements by 20\% as shown in the Tanabe-Sugano diagram of Fig.~\ref{fig:levels}(c) and panel(a).
-In this way, the energies of the $d-d$-transitions match the experimental ones but, due to the low symmetry of the cluster, the lines should be understood as averages of the structures shown in Fig.~\ref{fig:ddos}(b) and a one-to-one correspondence of peaks and $d-d$-lines is oversimplified.
-On the other hand, this analysis suggests that also for the fluoride, the main peak in RIXS can be assigned to the local CT transition with a final state consisting in an hole in an orbital with $xz$ or $yz$ symmetry and mainly F character.
+For AgF$_2$, we found that DFT parameters of Table~\ref{DFT_par_table} give a first ansatz for the position of RIXS structures including the DFT value for the CT parameter, $\Delta_{DFT}=1.29$ eV.
+However, this parameter set underestimates the energy of the $dd$ transitions which can be corrected by increasing the $T_{pd}$ matrix elements by 20\% as shown in the Tanabe-Sugano diagram of Fig.~\ref{fig:levels}(c) and panel(a).
+In this way, the energies of the $dd$ transitions match the experimental ones but, due to the low symmetry of the cluster, the lines should be understood as averages of the structures shown in Fig.~\ref{fig:ddos}(b) and a one-to-one correspondence of peaks and $dd$ lines is oversimplified.
+On the other hand, this analysis suggests that also for the fluoride, the main peak in RIXS near 5~eV can be assigned to the local CT transition with a final state consisting in a hole in an orbital with $xz$ or $yz$ symmetry and mainly F character [c.f.
+Fig.~\ref{fig:levels}(a)].

 The increase of $T_{pd}$ should not be taken too seriously as it may just reflect longer range hopping process from the $d_{x^2-y^2}$ and non-magnetic stabilization terms of the ${x^2-y^2}$ ground state due to intercluster interactions beyond the magnetic correction introduced above.
-More importantly, increasing $\Delta$ respect to the DFT value (i.e. increasing the ionicity) monotonously decreases the energy of $d-d$-transitions (i.e., worsening the agreement).
-We conclude that the description of $d-d$-transitions requires a quite covalent ground state in AgF$_2$.
-This is confirmed by the previous analysis of the joint DOS in Fig.~\ref{fig:ddos} which is based on the same DFT computation.
+More importantly, increasing $\Delta$ with respect to the DFT value (i.e. increasing the ionicity) monotonously decreases the energy of $dd$ transitions (i.e., worsening the agreement).
+We conclude that the description of $dd$ transitions requires a quite covalent ground state in AgF$_2$.
+This is confirmed by the previous analysis of the joint DOS in Fig.~\ref{fig:ddos}, which is based on the same DFT computation.